hyosung11/AlgoCasts/README.md

 Trees consist of nodes.
 The node of a tree holds some amount of data and a reference to all of its children.
 A child is any node that is directly underneath a given node.
 Different nodes on a tree have a parent-child relationship.
 Nodes at a given level with the same parent are referred to as siblings.

 Traversal means to iterate through a tree.
 There are different orders of traversal.

+Breadth-first Traversal

+- start at top level
+- move from left to right across each level (regardless of whether nodes are siblings of each other)
+- examples:
+  - corporate leadership hierarchy chart
+  - military leadership chart

+Depth-first Traversal

+- start at very top of the tree
+- go down the very left hand side as far as we can go
+- from the bottom go back up to the closest parent and then go back down again
+- then go back to the top of the tree and repeat with the next side